golang-leipzig/golang-leipzig.github.io/content/posts/meetup-19-wrapup.md

 again.
 We had an input presentation on [etcd](https://etcd.io/) and did a deep dive into its role in the container-orchestrator [kubernetes](https://kubernetes.io/).

-We learned about the API of etcd, its data model, key value stores layours, append-only processing and compaction.
-A recording of the talk is available on youtube:
+We learned about the API of etcd, its data model, key value stores layouts, append-only storage and compaction.
+A recording of the talk is available on
+youtube:

 [![Leipzig Gophers #19: A Journey in the Kubernetes ListerWatcher Rabbit Hole](http://img.youtube.com/vi/Z9fwIzy0C_8/0.jpg)](https://www.youtube.com/watch?v=Z9fwIzy0C_8)

-Some more highlights:
+A few highlights from the talk:

 * etcd is a distributed key value store, using the [RAFT](https://raft.github.io/) consensus algorithm.